 After many long hours of harvesting, transporting, and cleaning, the time finally comes for the next amazing process called aburanuki.

-Aburanuki is the act of sweating bamboo over extremely hot coals which drives out moisture and cooks the juices of the bamboo making them more viscous like glue.
+Aburanuki is the act of sweating bamboo over fiery hot coals which drives out moisture and cooks the juices of the bamboo making them more viscous like glue.

 This in turn makes the bamboo fibers stronger and less likely to crack.
 After performing aburanuki the bamboo is placed in the full sun to dry for a month or more.
 Each piece has to be rotated to receive even sunlight so as to dry and change color correctly.

 They also have to be protected from the rain and other sources of excess moisture such as dew.
 After sun drying the bamboo is placed indoors to further dry or “cure” for a year or more until they can be worked with tools into shakuhachi.